sosiouxme/origin-aggregated-logging/deployment/README.md

 ### Fluentd

-Once you have ElasticSearch running as desired, deploy fluentd on every node to feed logs into it.
+Fluentd is deployed with no replicas.
+Once you have ElasticSearch running as desired, scale fluentd to every node to feed logs into ES.

-    oc process logging-fluentd-template | oc create -f -

-You may scale the resulting deployment normally to the number of nodes:

     oc scale dc/logging-fluentd --replicas=3
     oc scale rc/logging-fluentd-1 --replicas=3

-This implementation is not intended for production as it does not dynamically grow and shrink with the number of nodes, and uses a fake port reservation to prevent multiple replicas on one node.
-One of two methods is intended for production:

-1. Use the experimental DaemonController (once available) to schedule the pod with a NodeSet including every node.
-2. Extract the pod definition from the template output, copy it to every node, and ensure every node uses it as a static pod.
+Kubernetes is developing a method of scheduling a pod to dynamically run on every node (even as they come and go), but it is not yet available.
+As a workaround in the mean time, this implementation simply deploys an ordinary replication controller that should be manually scaled up or down as nodes come and go.
+The pod reserves a host port (1095 - which it does not actually listen on) in order to prevent multiple instances from running on the same node.
+However any pods that cannot be scheduled are still defined in the list of pods and may be perceived as clutter.
+This is only a workaround until the proper method of deployment is available.

 ### Kibana

-Finally, deploy the user interface, Kibana.

-    oc process logging-kibana-template | oc create -f -

-You may scale the resulting deployment normally for redundancy:
+You may scale the Kibana deployment normally for redundancy:

     oc scale dc/logging-kibana --replicas=2
     oc scale rc/logging-kibana-1 --replicas=2

-Once this is running, you should be able to visit the `KIBANA_HOSTNAME` specified above to visit the UI (assuming DNS points correctly for this domain).
+You should be able to visit the `KIBANA_HOSTNAME` specified in the initial deployment to visit the UI (assuming DNS points correctly for this domain).
+You will get a certificate warning if you did not provide a properly signed certificate.

 ### Ops cluster